willhumphreys/survey/README.md

 *Assignment:*

+> Mandatory:

-1. There is a bug in the name input dialogue.
+> 1. There is a bug in the name input dialogue.
 Find it, fix it, test it
-2. The "Next" button on the first activity should be activated only if the user name is entered and stored to the database.
+> 2. The "Next" button on the first activity should be activated only if the user name is entered and stored to the database.
 Find it, fix it, test it
-3. Add a Skill "Software Developer" to the initial skill list.
+> 3. Add a Skill "Software Developer" to the initial skill list.

+> Optional:

-4. Implement a functionality with which the user can insert a skill himself.
+> 4. Implement a functionality with which the user can insert a skill himself.
-5. Implement a functionality with which the user can update a skill.
+> 5. Implement a functionality with which the user can update a skill.
-6. Modify the app to tell your own story you would like to share with futuretek.
+> 6. Modify the app to tell your own story you would like to share with futuretek.

 When you are done, check in your code to a github project of yours, compile a working APK, write a short release-document and mail to challenge@futuretek.ch with the link to your project.
 Do not amend after you have mailed.